neondatabase/website/content/docs/introduction/extra-usage.md

 If usage remained at 45 GiB through to the end of July, no extra storage would be needed, and July's total would be $69 for the Scale plan.
 </Admonition>

-### Example 3: Storage exceeds and falls below the limit at the end of the month
+### Example 3: Storage spikes briefly at the end of the month

 This example illustrates a prorated charge for extra storage that was allocated toward the end of the billing period.
 The charge is prorated from the date the extra storage usage was allocated.